-Jowls can also appear as a downside of aging or diseases that paralyze the facial muscles, leading to the loss of muscle tone.
+Jowls can also appear like a downside of aging or diseases that paralyze the facial muscles, leading to the loss of muscle tone.

 While surgical jowl removal procedures are arguably the best way to get rid of saggy jowls, they come at an expensive price tag and certain risks.
 So, most of us are looking for cheaper and safer yet effective alternatives.
 Some of the popular ways of how to eliminate sagging jowls without surgery include:

 This is a non-invasive or non-surgical treatment that uses short, strong pulses of radio frequency energy to get rid of loose skin.
 These pulses penetrate deep into the skin layers to stimulate collagen production and firm up the skin.

 - Dermal Fillers